iebele/semantic-schema/README.md

 [![Build Status](https://travis-ci.org/iebele/semantic-schema.svg?branch=master)](https://travis-ci.org/iebele/semantic-schema)

-Laravel/Lumen is a package for implementing the schema.org vocabulary in your project.
+**[Semantic Schema](https://github.com/iebele/semantic-schema)** is a package for using the full schema.org vocabulary in your PHP Laravel/Lumen (version 5.5) project.
 It comes with Artisan commands to make local updates of your schema.org vocabulaire, some straightforwarded PHP helper classes and a simple, yet powerful API.

-Not yet familiar with semantic web practice?
-Probably you should :wink: Please read the following documents before you start:
+Are you not familiar with semantic web practice, yet?
+Probably you should :wink:

+Please read the following documents before you start:

  - [Schema.org vocab](http://schema.org)
  - [W3C Semantic Web](https://www.w3.org/standards/semanticweb)